jaseci-labs/mtp-evaluation/README.md

 ### Claim 1: Development Complexity Reduction
 *MTLLM reduces development complexity for model-integrated applications*

-This evaluation is done mainly through the a case study of compareing the code using Lines-of-code as the metric.
+This evaluation is done mainly through a case study of comparing the code using Lines-of-code as the metric.
 The three versions of the benchmark programs used in the paper are included in the `benchmarks/` directory.
 We also have a user study evaluation which supports this claim as well documented in the paper.

-**Evidence**: Compare MTLLM implementations with DSPy/LMQL baselines in `benchmarks/` directory.
+**Evidence**: Compare MTLLM implementations with DSPy/LMQL baselines in the `benchmarks/` directory.
 MTLLM consistently requires fewer lines of code and less boilerplate.

 ### Claim 2: Competitive Accuracy
 *MTLLM achieves similar or better accuracy than baseline frameworks*

-To support this claim we do an evaluation where we run the benchmark programs 20 trials and take avarge success rate.
-In addition to this we conduct a thorough evaluation with multiple LLMs using the GSM8k data set for the math problem benchmark.
-However, this requires running llama models on local hardware which would produce variable results we have a reasonable timout limits.
+To support this claim we do an evaluation where we run the benchmark programs 20 trials and take the average success rate.
+In addition to this, we conduct a thorough evaluation with multiple LLMs using the GSM8k dataset for the math problem benchmark.
+However, this requires running llama models on local hardware which would produce variable results.
+We have reasonable timeout limits.
 Hence, we only include the scripts for running the experiments with OpenAI GPT models.

-**Evidence**: Run evaluation suite to reproduce accuracy results from Table 2 in the paper.
+**Evidence**: Run the evaluation suite to reproduce accuracy results from Table 2 in the paper.

 ```bash
 # (requires OpenAI API key)